tommakesgames/GS_Demo/Colliders_ActivitySheet.md

 - 	Create a Physics Material (right click in 'Project' > Create > Physics Material), drag and drop it onto the 'Material' field in the collider.
 Play with the values of the Physics Material - it's fairly self-explanatory!
 See how the ball interacts with the wall.
 - Look at the 'ballMovement.cs' script (this is attached the to ball prefab in the Project).
   - Focus on the line `rb.AddForce(forceSpeed * transform.forward, ForceMode.Impulse);`
   - Investigate the possible values for `ForceMode`, and see how changing it from `Impulse` affects the ball's behaviour.
-There are four possible values.
+There are four possible values/force modes.